Mayo Clinic's approach

 Advanced diagnosis and treatment

 Specialists at Mayo Clinic's Spinal Cord Injury Rehabilitation Program use advanced technology in diagnostic tests and treatment interventions for people with spinal cord injuries, including robot-assisted treadmill training, functional electrical stimulation and other therapies.
-Therapists also may incorporate physical therapy, occupational therapy, recreational therapy and nursing into your treatment plan when appropriate.
+Therapists may incorporate physical therapy, occupational therapy, recreational therapy and nursing into your treatment plan when appropriate.

 Your doctors will work with you to determine if locomotor training may be right for you.
 You and your family are considered an integral part of the treatment team involved in making decisions, setting treatment goals and planning your discharge arrangements.
-Your individualized plan of care will integrate activity-based therapies of locomotor training into your home and community setting, including your daily living activities, transfers and overall mobility.
+Your individualized plan of care will integrate activity-based therapies of locomotor training into your home and community settings, including your daily living activities, transfers and overall mobility.

 Lifelong follow-up care

 Mayo Clinic doctors trained in physical medicine and rehabilitation and other staff offer a full range of spinal cord injury rehabilitation services for you, including inpatient rehabilitation, outpatient rehabilitation and lifelong care.